bitkarrot/tailnuxt/README.md

 # Built from Scratch - Nuxt3 with tailwindcss

-This repo was built from scratch.
+This repo was built from scratch with the following versions:

 ```
 $ yarn --version